Dotfile-Management-III

 To complete this operation, we need to modify the templates files where

-to get the file, since there’s a few binary files vim
+to get the file, since there’s a few binary files vim is not suited

 for that, so I’m using another mean to replace the content by the